seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 * CI/CD pipelines
 * AWS

-An AI system can assemble these technologies into a functioning application in less than a minute.
+An AI system can assemble all of this into a working application in under a minute.

 It can generate:

 * Server Components
 * Authentication flows
-* Database repositories
 * API routes
+* Data access layers
-* Validation layers
+* Validation logic
 * Deployment manifests

-The resulting application often appears impressive.
+The result often looks complete.

 The code compiles.

 The UI renders.

-The demo succeeds.
+The demo works.

-Everything seems fine.
+Everything appears correct.

 Until reality arrives.